AbhishekS04/Hybrid-Recommendation-Systems/README.md

    ```

 3. **Add TMDb API Key**
-   Sign up on [TMDb](https://www.themoviedb.org/) to get your API key and add it in the relevant configuration file (`config.js` or directly in the code).
+   Register on [TMDb](https://www.themoviedb.org/) to get your API key, and add it in the `config.js` file or directly in the code.

 4. **Run the Application**
    ```bash